 One megawatt hour is the equivalent of 1,000 kWh.

 A lifestyle in which a person has decided to disconnect from the grid and generate their own electricity, typically using a solar energy set up.
-There are some significant up-front costs involved with living off grid, but users can often recoup their expenses over the lifetime of their system, though this does depend on the region, energy consumption levels and a range of other factors.
+There are some significant up-front costs involved with living off grid, but users can often recoup their expenses over the lifetime of their system, though this does depend on the region, energy usage levels and a range of other factors.

 Off-peak power is a specific time in the day when demand for energy is particularly low.
 Some energy retailers offer substantially cheaper electricity during these periods, and if you’re able to use most of your energy use within these hours, you may be able to reduce your power bill significantly.
 In most cases, you’ll need a smart meter to take advantage of off-peak electricity; check with your energy provider to see if you’re eligible.